perevale/matches_prediction/README.md

 # Predicting sports matches with neural models”
+The codebase for the thesis can be found at <https://github.com/perevale/matches_prediction.git>
 This repository provides a codebase for a master’s thesis “Predicting sports matches with neural models”.

 The models can be created from a ```scripts/main.py``` file.